miguel-sg-2/FastEddy_tutorial/sensitivity.rst

 * Re-run the neutral case with :math:`z_0=0.3` m.
 Re-make all plots and discuss the differences between the control case.
 * Re-run the neutral case with the first order upwind advection scheme.
 Re-make all plots and discuss the differences between the control case.
 Why is the first order scheme a bad choice?
 * Re-run the stable case with a surface cooling rate of :math:`-0.5` K/h.
 Re-make all plots and discuss the differences between the control case.
 * Re-run the stable case using half of the GPUs used in the control simulation.
 How much slower does the case run?

+* Re-run the BOMEX case with a higher-order advection for water vapor (moistureAdvSelectorQv = 3).
+What is the impact of the increased effective resolution on dynamical, thermodynamical and microphysical quantities, along with turbulence variability and fluxes?
+How does that change influce the comparison to the other BOMEX LES models?

 .. only